Second person dies of coronavirus in France

 Coronavirus cases in people who recently traveled to northern Italy have now been found in France, Spain, Austria, Switzerland, Romania, Croatia and Algeria.

-Reporting by Sudip Kar-Gupta, Matthieu Protard and Caroline Pailliez; editing by Richard Lough and Kevin Liffey
+Reporting by Sudip Kar-Gupta, Matthieu Protard and Caroline Pailliez in Paris, Catherine Lagrange in Lyon; Editing by Richard Lough, Kevin Liffey, Alex Richardson, Kirsten Donovan